account931/myWaze_GeoCode_Modules_CommonJS-18/myWaze_React/README_MY.txt

 ==========

-How to uplift var value from child component to Parent state manually, triggered in some child function:
+How to uplift var value from child component to Parent state manually(without onClick) , triggered in some child function:
 1. In Child comp in a place u want, call the parent method and pass to its arg neccessary values data {this.props.liftFinalCoordsHandler(this.state.coordinateArray[0])}
 2. In Parent comp add  binding to constructor(props){} =>var liftFinalCoordsHandler = this.liftFinalCoordsHandler.bind(this);  //for catching lifted state from TextArea Comp
 3. In Parent comp describe the method and what to do with passed argument=>